Emulator Issues #8125

 46:45:111 BPStructs.cpp:681 W[Video]: Unknown BP opcode: address = 0x00000046 value = 0x00000273

 For all I know they could be just as harmless as the rest of the log, but let's throw it at our FIFO veteran just to be sure.

-#17 Updated by rigation about 7 years ago
+#17 Updated by rigation over 7 years ago